JesuHrz/distribution-with-firebase-and-fastlane/README.md

 fastlane init
 ```

-choose option 4 and follow the steps in the terminal
+Choose option 4 and follow the steps in the terminal

 ## Follow the next step: